JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/The_Great_Enterprise.md

 ## Communing with Kindred Spirits

 There are many Urantians who would like to worship with kindred spirits.
 They may now be attending some Christian church where they worship on Sunday morning.
 While they derive spiritual benefit from this, they no doubt regret that they cannot share much with their church friends about _The Urantia Book_.
 And unfortunately, worship in some Christian churches lacks creativity; it all too often consists of reciting ancient theological phrases and singing songs whose words some of us may not accept.
 Those of us who have studied _The Urantia Book_ sense that there is a depth of worship possible that could thrill the soul and give us a feeling of genuine communion with God.
 We would like to reach toward this, but feel stifled by the lack of spontaneity and creativity of some Christian ritual.
 We feel more like observers than participants.
 Some Christian thinkers have lamented this lack in the church.
 The existentialist philosopher, Kirkegaard, was just such a thinker.
 He lamented that in churches now, God is the prompter, the minister is the actor, and the congregation is the audience.
 The way it should be is that the minister is the prompter, the members of the congregation are the actors, and God is the audience.
 Furthermore, some theology of the Christian church is not in harmony with the high concepts of _The Urantia Book_.
 A glaring example of this is the Doctrine of the Atonement.
-About this doctrine, the authors of _The Urantia Book_ tell us, “It is an affront to God to believe, hold or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath.” ([UB 4:5.4](/en/The_Urantia_Book/4#p5_4)) Perhaps then a Urantian spiritual organization is both needed and desirable.
+About this doctrine, the authors of _The Urantia Book_ tell us, “It is an affront to God to believe, hold or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath.” (<a id="a67_1623"></a>[UB 4:5.4](/en/The_Urantia_Book/4#p5_4)) Perhaps then a Urantian spiritual organization is both needed and desirable.
 Can this organization serve the needs of everyone?

 ## The Broader Picture